coq/coq/doc/sphinx/language/gallina-extensions.rst

 Printing nested patterns
 +++++++++++++++++++++++++

+.. opt:: Printing Matching.

 The Calculus of Inductive Constructions knows pattern-matching only over simple patterns.
-It is however convenient to re-factorize nested pattern-matching into a single pattern-matching over a nested pattern. |Coq|’s printer tries to do such limited re-factorization.
+It is however convenient to re-factorize nested pattern-matching into a single pattern-matching over a nested pattern.

-.. cmd:: Set Printing Matching.

-This tells |Coq| to try to use nested patterns.
-This is the default behavior.

-.. cmd:: Unset Printing Matching.
+When this option is on (default), |Coq|’s printer tries to do such limited re-factorization.

-This tells |Coq| to print only simple pattern-matching problems in the same way as the |Coq| kernel handles them.
+Turning it off tells |Coq| to print only simple pattern-matching problems in the same way as the |Coq| kernel handles them.

-.. cmd:: Test Printing Matching.

-This tells if the printing matching mode is on or off.
-The default is on.

 Factorization of clauses with same right-hand side
 ++++++++++++++++++++++++++++++++++++++++++++++++++

+.. opt:: Printing Factorizable Match Patterns.

 When several patterns share the same right-hand side, it is additionally possible to share the clauses using disjunctive patterns.
-Assuming that the printing matching mode is on, whether |Coq|'s printer shall try to do this kind of factorization is governed by the following commands:
+Assuming that the printing matching mode is on, this option (on by default) tells |Coq|'s printer to try to do this kind of factorization.

-.. cmd:: Set Printing Factorizable Match Patterns.

-This tells |Coq|'s printer to try to use disjunctive patterns.
-This is the default behavior.

-.. cmd:: Unset Printing Factorizable Match Patterns.

-This tells |Coq|'s printer not to try to use disjunctive patterns.

-.. cmd:: Test Printing Factorizable Match Patterns.

-This tells if the factorization of clauses with same right-hand side is on or off.

 Use of a default clause
 +++++++++++++++++++++++

+.. opt:: Printing Allow Default Clause.

 When several patterns share the same right-hand side which do not depend on the arguments of the patterns, yet an extra factorization is possible: the disjunction of patterns can be replaced with a `_` default clause.
-Assuming that the printing matching mode and the factorization mode are on, whether |Coq|'s printer shall try to use a default clause is governed by the following commands:
+Assuming that the printing matching mode and the factorization mode are on, this option (on by default) tells |Coq|'s printer to use a default clause when relevant.

-.. cmd:: Set Printing Allow Default Clause.

-This tells |Coq|'s printer to use a default clause when relevant.
-This is the default behavior.

-.. cmd:: Unset Printing Allow Default Clause.

-This tells |Coq|'s printer not to use a default clause.

-.. cmd:: Test Printing Allow Default Clause.

-This tells if the use of a default clause is allowed.

 Printing of wildcard patterns
 ++++++++++++++++++++++++++++++

+.. opt:: Printing Wildcard.

 Some variables in a pattern may not occur in the right-hand side of the pattern-matching clause.
-There are options to control the display of these variables.

-.. cmd:: Set Printing Wildcard.

-The variables having no occurrences in the right-hand side of the pattern-matching clause are just printed using the wildcard symbol “_”.
+When this option is on (default), the variables having no occurrences in the right-hand side of the pattern-matching clause are just printed using the wildcard symbol “_”.

-.. cmd:: Unset Printing Wildcard.

-The variables, even useless, are printed using their usual name.
-But some non-dependent variables have no name.
-These ones are still printed using a “_”.

-.. cmd:: Test Printing Wildcard.

-This tells if the wildcard printing mode is on or off.
-The default is to print wildcard for useless variables.

 Printing of the elimination predicate
 +++++++++++++++++++++++++++++++++++++

+.. opt:: Printing Synth.

 In most of the cases, the type of the result of a matched term is mechanically synthesizable.
 Especially, if the result type does not depend of the matched term.

-.. cmd:: Set Printing Synth.

-The result type is not printed when |Coq| knows that it can re- synthesize it.
+When this option is on (default), the result type is not printed when |Coq| knows that it can re- synthesize it.

-.. cmd:: Unset Printing Synth.

-This forces the result type to be always printed.

-.. cmd:: Test Printing Synth.

-This tells if the non-printing of synthesizable types is on or off.
-The default is to not print synthesizable types.

 Printing matching on irrefutable patterns